tgjones/dryrunner/README.md

 Configuration
 -------------

-You'll need to setup a few things before DryRunner will work:
+You'll need to setup a couple of things before DryRunner will work:

 # Install IIS Express on your local development machine (and build server, if you want to use DryRunner there too).
-# Create a Test [build configuration](http://msdn.microsoft.com/en-us/library/kwybya3w.aspx) for your website project.
+# Create a `Test` [build configuration](http://msdn.microsoft.com/en-us/library/kwybya3w.aspx) for your website project.
-#
+  Note that you don't need to create a new solution configuration, only a project-level configuration for the website project(s) that you want to test.

 Usage
 -----